A zoo of Kleinian groups

 A B-group with an accidental parabolic A B-group is an analytically finite group such that its domain of discontinuity \(\Omega\) has a simply connected invariant component.
 There are three kinds of B-groups: quasi-Fuchsian groups (where \(\Omega\) has exactly two components); degenerate groups (where \(\Omega\) has exactly one component); and groups with accidental parabolics.
 Suppose \(\Delta\) is an invariant component of a B-group \(G\).
 A group \(\tilde{G}\) with invariant component \(\tilde\Delta\) is conformally similar to \(G\) if there is an isomorphism \( f_* : G \to \tilde{G} \) and a conformal map \( f : \Delta \to \tilde{\Delta} \) such that \( f_*(g)(z) = g(f(z)) \) for all \(g \in G, z \in \Delta\); a parabolic \( j \in G \) is accidental if there exists such a group \( \tilde{G} \) and a similarity such that \( f_* j \) is not parabolic.
 Using [M, Exercise IX.I.4] we construct a B-group with an accidental parabolic out of the modular group.
 The first two generators are the usual modular group generators, and the third is a conjugate of the involution by \( u(z) = z + 4i \): \[ S = \begin{bmatrix} 0 & -1 \\ 1 & 0 \end{bmatrix}, \quad j = \begin{bmatrix} 1 & 1 \\ 0 & 1 \end{bmatrix}, \quad u S u^{-1} = \begin{bmatrix} 4i & 15 \\ 1 & -4i \end{bmatrix} \] The resulting quotient has a component with curves represented by parabolics that do not bound a cusp.

-Geometrically infinite group of the second kind A geometrically infinite discrete group on two generators; the example is due to Jørgensen [KAG, example 53].
+Geometrically infinite group on two generators A geometrically infinite discrete group on two generators; the example is due to Jørgensen [KAG, example 53].
 For some parameter \(m\), set \( \lambda = \exp(\pi i/2m) \), \( \phi = \frac{1}{2} (1 + \sqrt{17 - 8\cos(\pi/m)}) \), \( \rho = \frac{1}{2}(\sqrt{\phi + 2} + \sqrt{\phi - 2}) \), \( x = \frac{\sqrt{3-\phi} + \sqrt{-\phi-1}}{2\sqrt{\phi-2}} \), and \( y = \frac{-\sqrt{3-\phi} + \sqrt{-\phi-1}}{2\sqrt{\phi-2}} \); then the group is generated by \[ \begin{bmatrix} \rho & 0 \\ 0 & \rho^{-1} \end{bmatrix}, \begin{bmatrix} -\lambda x & -(1+x^2) \\ 1 & \lambda^{-1} x \end{bmatrix}. \]

 \( m = 2 \)